hxy-code/filament/tools/beamsplitter/README.md

 caveats:

 - All C preprocessor directives are discarded during lexical analysis; they do not exist in the AST.
-- Whitespace is similarly discarded, so there is no "space" concept in the eBNF.
+- Whitespace is similarly discarded, so there is no "space" concept in the AST.
 - Macro invocations are also removed by the lexer if they are known Filament-specific macros (e.g.
   `UTILS_PUBLIC` and `UTILS_DEPRECATED`).
 - Comments are removed by the lexer and are generally not part of the resulting AST.
 However